Skip to main content

 hide for PSC

-2021 Development Conference Speakers coming soon!
+2021 Development Conference Speakers

-Acting Deputy Administrator, USAID
+Acting Deputy Assistant Administrator,

 Kate Eltrich draws on over 20 years of experience in the legislative and executive branches to assist clients on a range of policy and business development matters, with an emphasis on helping clients anticipate legislative and regulatory actions and execute strategies to succeed in a restrained budget environment.
 Kate’s expertise has guided clients to plan for the current budget caps and sequestration, and to successfully advocate against proposed spending cuts.
 Recently, Kate has used her experience overseeing the State Department’s educational and cultural exchange programs to lead a coalition in support of valuable public diplomacy programs.
 Americans for Cultural Exchange was a finalist for the PIEoneer of the Year Award, for innovations in the field of international education.

-Principal, International at BGR Group,
+Principal, International Practice, BGR Group

-Lester Munson is Principal, International at BGR Group, a leading government relations firm in Washington, D.C., where he consults with foreign governments, corporations and advocacy groups.
+Lester Munson is a Principal in the International Practice at BGR Group, a leading government relations firm in Washington, D.C., where he consults with foreign governments, corporations and advocacy groups.
 His work has focused on sovereign clients in the Middle East, Europe and Latin America.
 Lester leads BGR’s foreign assistance practice, which provides advisory and government relations services to companies, advocacy groups and non-governmental organizations in the international aid policy area.
 As a former senior USAID official and veteran of multiple congressional committees, Lester provides clients with unique knowledge, skills and abilities to advance their goals.
 Lester joined BGR Group in November 2015 after a 26-year career on Capitol Hill and in the Executive Branch.
 He was most recently Staff Director of the Senate Foreign Relations Committee, where he led policy, oversight, legislative and communications efforts for a staff of 25 and negotiated committee priorities with the White House, the State Department and Congressional leadership.